goofy2k/ESPhome-starter/README.md

 ### 2. compile / create firmware.bin

-The firmware must be created without trying to upload it: choose **"Compile"** from the three dot menu of the board's box in the dashboard
+The firmware must be created without trying to upload it: choose **"Compile"** from the three dot menu of the board's box in the dashboard.
+In this action the C++ code is composed and saved in the /config folder.
+The compiled firmware is also stored in this [folder]().

 ### 3. download firmware.bin to PC

-I have to download the file:  "DOWNLOAD BINARY" and "CLOSE" the window and

-filename ..... joyit_nodemcu_esp32_ex.bin in your downloads folder it is also available in the output in the /config folder    .....   as firmware.bin .....
+With **"DOWNLOAD BINARY"** the firmware is downloaded to your PC.
+Close the window (**"CLOSE"**).
+A file **joyit_nodemcu_esp32_ex.bin** is now in your downloads folder.
+It is also available in the output in the /config folder   [folder]() .....   as firmware.bin .....

-###4. upload / flash firmware via USB
+### 4. upload / flash firmware via USB
 (requires a upload application) flash the file over USB with the ESPHome-flasher, see: joyit_nodemcu_esp32_ex.bin in your download folder, but can also be found in the /config/joyit_nodemcu_esp32_ex  folder ....